 1. Identify the scope of the project

 The first step in creating an effective work order is to determine the scope of the project.
-This includes outlining specific tasks that need to be completed, what materials, labor, and services are needed, and any relevant instructions or safety concerns.
+This includes outlining specific tasks that need to be completed, what materials, labour, and services are needed, and any relevant instructions or safety concerns.
 It's important to make sure that everyone involved understands exactly what needs to be done in order for the job to be completed.

 2. Assign due dates